ole1986/wp-ispconfig3/readme.txt

 == Changelog ==

+= 1.1.8 =
+* fixed shipping title
+* PLEASE NOTE: Shipping method is used as ONE-TIME FEE (for server, etc..)

 = 1.1.7 =
 * fixed issue selecting product type in WC 3.0
 * compatible with WooCommerce 3.0